sleepymalc/pbb.wtf/content/posts/Coloring/index.md

 ## Coloring a 3-Colorable Graph

 In the Fall 2024 semester, I took an advanced graph algorithm course at University of Illinois Urbana-Champaign just for fun.
 The space here is too little, so I'll ask you to move to my [note](../Notes/#fall-2024) to get a better idea of the course.

-### Background

 Here, I want to share something more specific: the final project I and [Sean Liu](https://zhxnliu.me/about/) work on, which is basically a literature review of a cute line of work about **graph coloring**.
-The problem is as follows: *given a 3-colorable graph, in polynomial time, color this graph using as few colors as possible*.
-In particular, we're interested in the number of colors we need.
-Recently, Professor [Kawarabayashi](https://kklab.nii.ac.jp/en/), who I know during my intern at NII, worked on this problem extensively and got several exciting results on this problem, where they are able to break the natural barrier of $\widetilde{O} (n^{0.2})$ colors down to $\widetilde{O} (n^{0.19747})$ colors[^KTY24].

->We take this opportunity and review the literature, try to grasp the idea of the overall algorithms that leads to this breakthrough.
-The [typesetted report](./Coloring.pdf) version is also available.

 ## The Problem

 Given an undirected $3$-colorable graph $G = (V, E)$, we would like to color $G$ with the least number of colors efficiently.
+Recently, Professor [Kawarabayashi](https://kklab.nii.ac.jp/en/), who I know during my intern at NII, worked on this problem extensively and got several exciting results on this problem, where they are able to break the natural barrier of $\widetilde{O} (n^{0.2})$ colors down to $\widetilde{O} (n^{0.19747})$ colors[^KTY24].

+In this blog post, we will review the literature and try to grasp the high level idea of the history of the problem and how the breakthrough is made.
+The complete [report](./Coloring.pdf) version is also available.

+### Background

 This problem was first proposed by Wigderson[^Wig83], and we shall see how balancing combinatorial with semi-definite programming (SDP) methods leads to a natural $O(n^{0.5})$ bound, and how this was first broken[^KT17].
-We focus on the combinatorial side, specifically Blum's contributions[^Blu94] that laid the groundwork for most of Kawarabayashi etal.'s later breakthroughs[^KT12^KT17^KTY24].
+We focus on the combinatorial side, specifically Blum's contributions[^Blu94] that laid the groundwork for most of Kawarabayashi etal.'s later breakthroughs[^KT12] [^KT17] [^KTY24].

 ### General Strategy

 One of the most important notions in this line of work originates from Blum's *progress towards $k$-coloring*[^Blu94].
 While deferring the exact definition, the general idea is that if it is always possible to make progress (towards some fixed $k$) for any $3$-colorable graph, then we can $\widetilde{O}(k)$-color any $3$-colorable graph in polynomial time.
 An interesting aspect of this line of work is that, under different regimes, two different approaches dominate one another.
-The best bound is obtained by balancing between them via choosing an appropriate $\Delta$: specifically, for any parameter $\Delta$, it suffices to make progress under either a minimum degree $\Delta = \Delta_{\min}$ or maximum degree $\Delta = \Delta_{\max}$ constraint[^AC06^BK97^KT17].
+The best bound is obtained by balancing between them via choosing an appropriate $\Delta$: specifically, for any parameter $\Delta$, it suffices to make progress under either a minimum degree $\Delta = \Delta_{\min}$ or maximum degree $\Delta = \Delta_{\max}$ constraint[^AC06] [^BK97] [^KT17].

 ## Known Results